michaelcarrint/orchestrating-workflows-for-genai-deeplearning-ai/README.md

 Follow these steps to get spin up to run Airflow and Weaviate locally:

+1. **Fork and clone this repository**: Click the "Fork" button on the top right of this page to create a copy of this repository in your GitHub account.
+Then clone it to your local machine and enter its directory:

+    ```bash
+    git clone <your-forked-repo-url>
+    cd <your-forked-repo-name>
+    ```

-1. **Install the Astro CLI**: Follow the [installation instructions](https://www.astronomer.io/docs/astro/cli/install-cli/) to install the Astro CLI on your local machine.
+2. **Install the Astro CLI**: Follow the [installation instructions](https://www.astronomer.io/docs/astro/cli/install-cli/) to install the Astro CLI on your local machine.
 If you are on a mac you can install using [Homebrew](https://brew.sh/):

     ```bash
     brew install astro